 Episcopic measuring tool

-This tool is dedicated to measurement on front-illuminated (episcopic) setups.
-It doesn’t require time-consuming parameterization and is extremely robust on variations of illumination and contrast.
-The tool automatically identifies the object primitives, even if scarcely visible or defined by low contrast, where a clear edge extraction is not easy with standard tools.
+This tool is dedicated to measurements on front-illuminated (episcopic) setups.
+It doesn’t require any time-consuming parameterization and is extremely robust against variations of illumination and contrast.
+The tool automatically identifies the object primitives, even if scarcely visible or defined by low contrast, in cases where a clear edge extraction would not be easy with standard tools.
 The resulting measurements are repeatable and stable.

 Accurate control of fitting primitives